Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ### Button operation
 User can change different opeartion variables by using the on-board button while the device is ON.<br>

-The button contains a page-like setting system, with pages from 1 to 7, whereas each page can be recognized by a 500ms GREEN-RED LED cycle.
-Entering a page is done by holding the button until the desired page number is selected, and then by releasing the button at this desired page number:
+The button contains a page-like setting system, with pages from 1 to 4, whereas each page can be recognized by a 500ms GREEN-RED LED cycle.
+Entering a page is done by holding the button until the desired page number is selected, and then by releasing the button at this desired page number (previous RTTY configuration pages were deleted - who uses the RTTY today in HAB flights ? :) ):
 * Page 1 - `empty`
 * Page 2 - `radioEnablePA`.
 Green blinks 2 times for true, red 2 times for false.
 * Page 3 - `radioPwrSetting`.
 Green blinks 3 times for 100mW (7 max), red 3 times for 2mW (0 min). *annotation below*
-* Page 4 - `rttyEnable`.
-Green blinks 4 times for true, red 4 times for false.
-* Page 5 - `rttyShortenMsg`.
-Green blinks 5 times for false, red 5 times for true.
-* Page 6 - `refHeatingMode`.
-Green blinks 6 times for OFF(0), orange 6 times for AUTO(1) and red 6 times for ALWAYS-ON(2).
-* Page 7 - `SHUTDOWN`.
+* Page 4 - `SHUTDOWN`.
 If button is held to this page the red LED comes ON for 3 seconds and then the sonde is turned OFF.

 For example, changing the page 3, with default configured value of 100mW, changing the radio power to 2mW would look like this in a sequence: